bugsnag/bugsnag-node/Readme.md

 Register
 -------------

-The bugsnag.register takes an optional second parameter, containing a Hash of options.
+The bugsnag.register takes an optional second parameter, containing an object of options.
 The options can be a combination of any of the following.

 ###releaseStage